-Worker Responsibilities - WAC 388-454-0005
+Worker Responsibilities - WAC 388-454-0005 WAC 388-454-0006

 - 1. Verify who lives in the home to decide if the child lives with the person who claims to be caring for the child. - 2.
 Resolve any questions about where the child lives the majority of the time and who carries out the child's day-to-day care and control (see below for temporary absence situations). - 3.
-Decide if an unrelated adult is acting in loco parentis: - If an unrelated adult or related adult who is not eligible to receive TANF for the child due to the degree of relation, who isn't a court-ordered guardian or court-ordered custodian states they are acting in the place of a parent, you must decide if they are acting in loco parentis.
-To decide if the adult carries out the daily care and control of the child, have the adultthem review and sign the Statement of Adult Acting In Loco Parentis (DSHS 14-436) and ask them the following questions (as appropriate for the child's age): - Do you provide basic food, shelter and clothing for the child? - Do you get the child up and ready in the morning? - Do you make sure the child gets to school or daycare? - Do you help the child bathe? - Do you prepare meals for the child? - Do you attend parent/teacher conferences? - Do you take the child to regular medical or dental appointments?

-- Do you act as the emergency contact at school? - Do you sign up and take the child to extra-curricular activities? - Do you provide guidance and discipline to the child?
+Decide if an unrelated adult is acting in In loco Loco parentis Parentis: - a.
+If an unrelated adult or related adult who is not eligible to receive TANF for the child due to the degree of relation, who isn't a court-ordered guardian or court-ordered custodian, states they are acting in the place of a parent, you must decide if they are acting in In loco Loco parentis Parentis.
+To decide if the adult carries out the daily care and control of the child, have them review and sign the Statement of Adult Acting In Loco Parentis (DSHS 14-436) and ask them the following questions (as appropriate for the child's age): - Do you provide basic food, shelter and clothing for the child? - Do you get the child up and ready in the morning? - Do you make sure the child gets to school or daycare? - Do you help the child bathe? - Do you prepare meals for the child? - Do you attend parent/teacher conferences? - Do you take the child to regular medical or dental appointments? - Do you act as the emergency contact at school? - Do you sign up and take the child to extra-curricular activities? - Do you provide guidance and discipline to the child?

-NOTE: An adult doesn't have to do all the above activities to be acting in loco parentis.
-These are just examples of some of the things an adult acting in loco parentis may do.
+NOTE: An adult doesn't have to do all the above activities to be acting in In loco Loco parentis Parentis.
+These are just examples of some of the things an adult acting in In loco Loco parentis Parentis may do.